MIBismuth/personal-webpage/website/markdown/self-hosting.md

 I went for the easy approach and installed [Termux](https://termux.dev/en/): "an Android terminal emulator and Linux environment app".

-It comes with it's own package manager which provides tons of packages for usefull software.
+It comes with it's own package manager which provides tons of packages for useful software.
 The ones I used can be installed by running the following:

 ```bash
 # ssh client